turgaygulmez/chatMee/README.md

 # chatmee chat application nodejs + angularjs + mongoDB

---- Create a local db called chatDB
+--- Create a local db called chatDB<br>

 You don't have to create collection to save data.
-The app will handle for you.
+The app will handle for you.<br>

---- install nodejs
+--- type 'npm install'<br>
---- type 'node server' to run the aplication
+--- type 'node server' to run the aplication<br>